webextensions/live-css-editor/live-css/README.md

         //            Otherwise, live-css server would run on a separate port.
         httpServer: httpServer,

+        // Optional - If provided, routes for '/live-css/' requests would be setup appropriately
+        expressApp: app,

+        // Optional - Use it along with "expressApp" if the "live-css" server runs on a different port
+        runningOnSeparatePort: false,

         // Optional - Useful for providing some common configuration options.
         //            This example assumes that the path of the config file is same as that of
         //            server code file initiating live-css server